Search and Rescue New Initiatives Fund

 Can we purchase new equipment with SAR NIF funds?

 Equipment purchases to improve SAR capabilities are accepted as long as they are justified and price estimates are based on competitive market prices.
-Please consult our Application Guide and the terms and conditions of the program for further details concerning eligible and non-eligible expenditures.
+Please consult the Application Guide and the terms and conditions of the program for further details concerning eligible and non-eligible expenditures.

 Can we use SAR NIF funds for travel expenses?

 Travel costs may be included in the project proposal but must be directly linked to the project objectives.
 Travel is reimbursed based on the Treasury Board Secretariat approved rates.
-International travel, including the United States, is not eligible under the SAR NIF.
+International travel, including to the United States, is not eligible under the SAR NIF.